yaal-coop/canaille/CONTRIBUTING.rst

 Publish a new release
 ---------------------

-1. Check that dependencies are up to date with ``uv sync --upgrade`` and update dependencies accordingly in separated commits;
+1. Check that dependencies are up to date with ``uv sync --all-extras --upgrade`` and update dependencies accordingly in separated commits;
 2. Check that tests are still green for every supported python version, and that coverage is still at 100%, by running ``uv run tox``;
 3. Check that the demo environments are still working, both the local and the Docker one;
 4. Check that the :ref:`development/changelog:Release notes` section is correctly filled up;